pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/7-emotions.md

 - Loss of earned self-esteem (which is a fundamental human value)
 - Unearned shame and despair, leading to the loss of efficacy
 - Time and effort spent on "correcting" non-issues that cannot be corrected for

+## Wishfulness
+Wishfulness is the feeling arising from hypothetical benefits to oneself.
+Note that a "benefit" to oneself is anything that serves to positively impact oneself with respect to one's hierarchy of values ("value" here is in the broad sense of the word, i.e. "that which one acts to gain and/or keep").
+Hence, note that a hypothetical benefit is not necessarily a real benefit but rather an imagined benefit within an imagined context.

+A benefit may or may not be a value, but what one regards as beneficial is based on what one regards as valuable, since a benefit is identified with respect to one's hierarchy of values.
+Thus, wishfulness is a form of value-orientation that orients you toward certain values by orienting you toward on certain benefits that are beneficial with respect to those values.
+Hence, wishfulness invalid when the values it orients you toward are invalid, i.e. impossible to achieve, non-values or anti-values.

+_Why does the validity of value-orientation matter?_

+Three vital facts about any living being is that (1) the time and energy available to it is finite, (2) values are time-bound and conditional (i.e. not guaranteed) and (3) values (i.e. things worth pursuing and/or necessary to pursue) are ever-present and continuous (see: ["Value-seeking is continuous" from _The Nature of Value_ from **Ethics**](https://pranigopu.github.io/philosophy/ethics/nature-of-value.html#value-seeking-is-continuous)).
+Furthermore, the broader and long-range values of a volitional being are not automatic and not always obvious, i.e. they require the use of reason and rational effort to be discovered and pursued effectively.

+These facts imply that if one aims to live as a volitional being, then one must apply one's time and effort judiciously, which means one must be rigorously rational in one's pursuit of values, never losing sight of the essentials and the relevant facts.
+Invalid wishfulness degrades and ultimately destroys such a pursuit of values.
+Furthermore, since invalid wishfulness equates the "valuable" to either the "impossible" or the "ineffective" (in the case of non-values) or the actively "detrimental" (in the case of anti-values), one's pursuit of potential is met with a sense of inefficacy and a diminishing, degradation or even destruction of one's concrete experience of values (which is the fuel for one's value-orientation).
+Hence, invalid wishfulness eventually leads to the loss of self-motivation, the loss of self-value and the loss of value for one's life as a whole.

 <!--
 Careful to contextualise the following: